dipendrab226/DatabaseManagementSystem/homeworks/HW1.md

+# Instructor Comments (ERD only)

+Your ERD is not correct.
+It needs to be redone completly for its final version.
+You need to add more entities (approximatly 16 entities).
+Childs of ISA relationships cannot count as main entities because they are not strong.
+Main entities are strong ones.

 # The Semantic-Conceptual Model

 In this homework, students will learn to design a database system from a concept based on use cases, bussines rules (database requeriments), and Entity Relation Diagrams (ERD).